Powering packaging performance into the future

 Though some of the benefits of past systems were predictive in nature—for example, the ability to tell whether a specific part needed replacement—most of the data collected were related to past performance.
 Looking across the reporting, you could gain insights into how things had operated through the prior monitoring period.
 Over the next decade, however, remote monitoring technologies took on increasing sophistication and a whole new host of capabilities.

-Today’s technology now allows for the implementation of both remote monitoringand service functionality.
-Those responsible for the machines can connect from anywhere and not only check status, but also make actual updates and modifications.
+Today’s technology now allows for the implementation of both remote monitoring and service functionality.
+Those responsible for the machines can connect from anywhere and not only check status but also make actual updates and modifications.
 Predictive failure analysis allows technicians to replace worn parts before they fail completely—leading to fewer surprise outages.
 These abilities ensure that machine downtime is kept to a minimum.
 And because technicians don’t necessarily need to visit facilities in person to fix issues, large companies can save hundreds of thousands of dollars on travel alone.

 Innovations in data collection, transmission and storage have led to other capabilities as well.
-According to Cisco’s 2013 white paper “Embracing the Internet of Everything,” greater amounts of data and information can be accumulated, allowing for a clearer picture of an operation as a whole.
+According to Cisco’s 2013 white paper “Embracing the Internet of Everything,” greater amounts of data and information can be accumulated, allowing for a clearer picture of operation as a whole.
 Efficiency is no longer just about a specific machine’s uptime, but rather about how the entire operation works together at all stages of production.
 Through improved data mining, executives can gain a deeper understanding of their businesses thanks to the collection of millions of bits of information, gleaned from thousands of data points.
 The economy of scale is nearly limitless; ultimately paving the way for greater profitability.

 The ways in which these data are collected have also changed, allowing for more freedom and accessibility.
 The incorporation of wireless systems and remote storage services (also referred to as “cloud services”) allows for greater amounts of data to be collected with less hardware (hard-wired systems strewn across facilities, subject to failure).
-Cloud-based, off-site storage systems allow for the collection of the ever-increasing amount of data without need for deletion or concern over space issues.
+Cloud-based, off-site storage systems allow for the collection of the ever-increasing amount of data without the need for deletion or concern over space issues.

-The increasing complexity of data collection has also led to a greater sophistication of security services.
+The increasing complexity of data collection has also led to greater sophistication of security services.
 As systems have grown to be more flexible, and accessible through more channels, the danger posed by hackers has increased accordingly.
 Properly secured systems now incorporate specialized hardware that protects and encrypts accumulated data at all points as it is transmitted from facilities to storage centers.

-Finally, the interfaces that allow personnel to monitor the machines have become more user friendly and have been tailored specifically to today’s modern, connected world.
+Finally, the interfaces that allow personnel to monitor the machines have become more user-friendly and have been tailored specifically to today’s modern, connected world.
 Smartphone apps are available to provide instant access to equipment status, regardless of the user’s whereabouts.
 This access offers the opportunity to make changes on-the-go that create positive impacts for operations.

 Taken together, these new advances enjoyed in current remote monitoring systems allow operators to react immediately to changes on the plant floor by connecting managers to equipment using mobile apps—all with a much greater trove of information at their fingertips.
 The result is greater efficiency and a better understanding of how facilities function as a whole, allowing for higher productivity and profits.

 Packagers reduce their downtime and save money by pinpointing problem areas on their machines.
 When tied into aftermarket parts services, they can even order replacements seamlessly; preserving uptime.
-This also holds additional benefit for the OEMs as well, as it allows them to better service their customers once their machines are in operation in packaging and filling facilities.
+This also holds additional benefit for the OEMs as well, as it allows them to better serve their customers once their machines are in operation in packaging and filling facilities.

 As the depth of the collected data increases—and the ability to collect, save and analyze that data grows in tandem—the granularity to which the analysis can reach builds accordingly.
 Better algorithms work across larger data sets to better predict early failure in machines.
 Based on this wealth of information, powerful analysis emerges that shows efficiencies across an entire global enterprise.